Team-Failure/TF-OS/README.md

 # Setup
 1- Download the latest release or Pre release

 2- Format your sd card on `fat32` and extract contenent of `"sd"` folder on your sd card.
-Or just drop files in the sd card if you dont want to format it
+Or just drop files in the sd card if you dont want to format it. (you can also format the sd card to exFAT but it's realy not recommanded since switch exFAT driver is absolute trash and corrupt everything for no resons!)

 3- Put your console into RCM mode or `just power on it if your console have a mod chip`